Khavda Solar Park (Gujarat Hybrid Renewable Energy Park): Boosting India’s Solar Landscape

 Video Source: IndiaTV

-Khavda Renewable Energy Park - Location Overview
+Khavda Solar Park Location Overview

 The Khavda Solar Park is built near Vighakot village in the Kutch district, strategically placed approximately 10 kilometres from the India-Pakistan border.

-The park isn’t just an engineering spectacle; its location is strategically chosen to maximise its potential.
+Khavda Solar Park location is strategically chosen to maximise its potential.
 The positioning offers several benefits:

 • Kutch boasts an arid landscape with exceptional sunshine.
 The region receives an impressive 2,060 kWh/m2 of solar irradiation annually (Business Standard report), perfect for maximising solar energy production.